 Music Publishing revenues are earned from the receipt of royalties relating to the licensing of rights in musical compositions, and the sale of published sheet music and songbooks.
 The receipt of royalties principally relates to amounts earned from the public performance of copyrighted material, the mechanical reproduction of copyrighted material on recorded media including digital formats, and the use of copyrighted material in synchronization with visual images.
-Consistent with industry practice, music publishing royalties, except for synchronization royalties, generally are recognized as revenue when cash is received.
-Synchronization revenue is recognized as revenue on an accrual basis when all revenue recognition criteria are met in accordance with ASC 605.
+Consistent with industry practice, music- publishing royalties, except for synchronization royalties, generally are recognized as revenue when cash is received.
+Synchronization revenue is recognized as revenue on an accrued basis when all revenue recognition when all revenue recognition criteria are met in accordance with ASC 605.